santoshkumarkompally/Check-pointing-and-Recovery-in-a-Distributed-System-Juang-and-Venkateshan-Protocol-/Check pointing and Recovery in a Distributed System/src/README_CheckPointing and Recovery.txt

 NOTE : Rollback messages are not counted towards maxNumber of messages at all.
 -Should verify what happens when passive processes get any rollback messages - if they do.

+# Active and passive are only for REB.
+ During CheckPointing and Recovery protocol the passive process will decide whether it has to roll back or not.

+We have to make in recovery false after the recovery is complete.
+Also we need to incerese the failuresSimulatedTillNow variable so that the other process for which the simulation has to take place can do that.
+We have to change the change the checkpoints taken after the last successful check point after recovery to 0.

+# how to we take care of n-1 iterations?